MCZhi/zhiyuhuang.github.io/_pages/about.md

 # 🔥 News
 - *2023.07*: &nbsp; I have commenced my five-month visit at UC Berkeley.
 If you are in the Bay Area and would like to have a chat, feel free to DM me.
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congratulations to the authors!
 Looking forward to seeing you in Spain in September!
-- *2023.07*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by International Conference on Computer Vision (ICCV)!
+- *2023.07*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by International Conference on Computer Vision (ICCV, **Oral**)!
 We will be releasing the code soon, so stay tuned for updates.
 - *2023.07*: &nbsp;🎉🎉 Two of our papers on predictive decision-making/planning have been accepted by the International Conference on Intelligent Transportation Systems (ITSC)!
 - *2023.06*: &nbsp;🎉🎉 Our team won the innovation award in the nuPlan Planning Challenge!
 Check out our [report](https://opendrivelab.com/e2ead/AD23Challenge/Track_4_AID.pdf) and [presentation](https://youtu.be/ZwhXilQKULY?t=1204) on our GameFormer Planner.
 - *2023.06*: &nbsp;🎉🎉 Our paper on differentiable integrated prediction and planning (DIPP) has been accepted by IEEE Transactions on Neural Networks and Learning Systems!